-Overhead of terminating tunnels outside of container Di-

-rectly terminating EGRE tunnels inside the container context provides the infrastructure administrator little control over the network resources that the container uses (i.e., it is more challenging to schedule or rate-limit traffic on the virtual links).
+Overhead of terminating tunnels outside of container Directly terminating EGRE tunnels inside the container context provides the infrastructure administrator little control over the network resources that the container uses (i.e., it is more challenging to schedule or rate-limit traffic on the virtual links).
 This approach also prevents the experimenter from directly changing parameters of the EGRE tunnel (e.g., the tunnel endpoints).
 However, terminating the tunnel inside the container could offers better performance by saving a bridge table lookup.
-To quantify the overhead of terminating tunnels outside of containers, we perform a packet forwarding experiment with the configuration shown in Figure 3(e).